Updated for 2023

 225 26th St. #51, Santa Monica, CA 90402

 Sweet Rose is a small-batch ice cream shop that focuses on local, organic ingredients and farmer’s market fruits and produce — mainly from the Santa Monica Farmers Market.
-Sweet Rose pasteurizes on-site and makes all ice cream, sorbets, and dairy-free ice creams and cones on premises from scratch.
+Sweet Rose pasteurizes on-site and makes all ice cream, sorbets, and dairy-free ice creams and cones on the premises from scratch.
 They feature at least 5 classic flavors daily and 10+ seasonal flavors daily.